Festivals-App/festivals-server/README.md

 Running the festivals-server is pretty easy because Go binaries are able to run without system dependencies on the target for which they are compiled.
-The only dependency is that the festivals-server expects either a config file at `/etc/festivals-server.conf`, the environment variables set or the template config file present in the directory it runs.
+The only dependency is that the festivals-server expects either a config file at `/etc/festivals-server.conf`, the environment variables set or the template config file present in the directory it runs from.

 ### Build and Run manually